Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-cognito-forms-zapier.rst

 .. title:: How to use Cognito Forms to populate Word DOCX templates and then convert to PDF using Zapier integration

 .. meta::
-   :description: An example of how to auto create Word and PDF documents from Cognito Forms entries using Zapier integration
+   :description: Example of how to auto create Word and PDF documents from Cognito Forms entries using Zapier integration

 Create Word and PDF documents from Cognito Forms in Zapier